Tulsa Oklahoma Burglary Defense Lawyer

 Penalties for Oklahoma Burglary

 First-degree burglary carries a minimum of seven years and a maximum of twenty years in prison and a $10,000 fine.
 Furthermore, first-degree burglary is an 85% crime, meaning the offender must serve 85% of the sentence imposed before becoming eligible for parole.
+Prosecutors almost always demand prison time for first-degree burglary.
 Second-degree burglary carries a minimum of two years and a maximum of seven years in prison as well as a $10,000 fine.
 Misdemeanor breaking and entering is punishable by up to one year in jail and a $1,000 fine.
 In addition to incarceration and fines, anyone found guilty of burglary could also face lengthy probation, many community service hours, restitution to the victim, and a permanent mark on their criminal record.

 Contact a Tulsa Burglary Lawyer at the Henson Law Firm